russross/blackfriday/README.md

          b.
 Item2

 *   **TOML TitleBlock**, add an extended title block prefixed with `%` in TOML.
-    See the examples RFC in the rfc/ subdirectory.
-An alternate way of typsetting the TOML title block is wrapping it between two lines consisting out of 3 or more `%%%`s.
+    See the examples RFC in the `rfc/` subdirectory.
+An alternate way of typesetting the TOML title block is wrapping it between two lines consisting out of 3 or more `%%%`s.
 Added benefit of wrapping it in `%%%`-lines is that the block may be indented (TOML disregards whitespace) 4 spaces, making it look like code in other markdown renderers (think Github).